jtlabsio/runner-gateway/README.md

-# ollama-gateway
+# runner-gateway

-A simple gateway for interacting with the Ollama API that provides authentication using PASETO tokens.
+A simple gateway for interacting with model runner APIs (i.e. Ollama) that provides TLS and OAuth2.0 authentication with PASETO token validation.

 ## Features

 - **Authentication**: Secure access to the Ollama API using PASETO tokens.
 - **Configuration**: Easy configuration through a YAML file.
 - **Logging**: Detailed logging for monitoring and debugging.
-- **SSL/TLS Support**: Optional SSL/TLS support for secure communication.
+- **SSL/TLS Support**: SSL/TLS support for secure communication.

 ## Installation